Bulk Email Marketing: How to Ensure that the Emails Reach the Inbox?

 - Another element that mailbox service providers consider when deciding what to do with bulk email marketing is data quality.
 Your email is more likely to reach the inbox if the contact database is free of any erroneous data and engagement is high.

 - Inbox service providers label abandoned email addresses as spam traps, which is another motivation to remove outdated emails.
-Even if you build the email list via an opt-in process, the abandoned addresses could have been transfigured as spam traps.
+The abandoned addresses could have been transfigured as spam traps even if you build the email list via an opt-in process.

 - Email Design and Content: legitimate links, attachments, words and graphics.